SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 México follows a specific pattern based in SAT's `Código agrupador de cuentas
 <http://omawww.sat.gob.mx/fichas_tematicas/buzon_tributario/Documents/codigo_agrupador.pdf>`_.

-You can create any account as long as it respects SAT's encoding group, This pattern is `NNN.YY.ZZ` or `NNN.YY.ZZZ`.
+You can create any account as long as it respects |SAT|'s encoding group, This pattern is `NNN.YY.ZZ` or `NNN.YY.ZZZ`.

 .. example::
    Some examples are `102.01.99` or `401.01.001`.